cwendorf/teaching/assessment/GradingRubricExplanation.md

 #### Specific Criteria for Worksheets

-Worksheet-based questions provide you with an opportunity to practice identifying appropriate examples of a concept or describing research evidence.
+Worksheets provide you with an opportunity to practice identifying appropriate examples of a concept or describing research evidence.
 They often require some preparatory work like taking a self-assessment or identifying a research article.
 They also typically have multiple sections for describing evidence and for reflecting on the meaning.
 Because these typically exist as pre-organized worksheets, formal writing style has less weight; however, some level of proper writing (i.e., sentence and paragraph structure, etc.) would be necessary for clarity.

 | Category | Unacceptable (0 Points) | Problematic (1 Point) | Satisfactory (2 Points) | Commendable (3 Points) |
 | :- | - | - | - | - |